 It’s been 60 years since Duke Ellington recorded Such Sweet Thunder, a jazz suite based on Shakespeare’s plays.
 Eleven songs are linked to Shakespearean characters like Othello and Lady Macbeth, and the final number is a tribute to Shakespeare himself.

-In honor of Duke Ellington’s birthday this past weekend, we’re looking back at “Jazzing Up Shakespeare,” an essay written by Douglas M. Lanier, for the Shakespeare in American Life exhibition catalog in 2007.
-The except below was first published on the Shakespeare in American Life website, now archived.
+Published below is an excerpt from “Jazzing Up Shakespeare,” an essay written by Douglas M. Lanier for the Folger’s Shakespeare in American Life exhibition catalog in 2007.

 Jazzing Up Shakespeare